Products

 • Trientine may also reduce copper absorption from the gastrointestinal tract

-• Over time, this leads to decreased copper accumulation in organs and gradual mobilization of stored copper
+• Over time, this leads to decreased copper accumulation in organs and gradual mobilisation of stored copper

 Trientine vs. Other Copper Chelators: